Code-Institute-Submissions/cocktailclub/README.md

 	- The button can be clicked as many times as possible to allow the user as much choice as they need.

 * As a returning user, I want to learn tips and tricks for making cocktails at home, so that I can prepare what equipment I need for making cocktails at home.
-	- The site includes an ‘Info’ page that gives the user information about making cocktails at home
+	- The site includes an ‘Info’ page that gives the user information about making cocktails at home.
 	- The info page includes images to help explain the tips.

-##### Frequent Visitor User Stories
+#### Frequent Visitor User Stories
 * As a frequent user, I want to be able to request for a new recipe to be added to the site, so that I can find all my favourite recipes in one place.
 	- The site includes a contact page which has a clear tagline and form for users to fill in to request new cocktails to be added to the site.
 	- The form has placeholder text to ensure users are clear of what to type in each box.